-Certainly with no thought of any Hall Of Fame potential existing at the time, Leroy "Ace" Gutowsky rambled his way to the top of the National Football League's (NFL) ground gainer list by 1939.
-As a Portsmouth Spartan (632 yds.) and Detroit Lion (2,445 yards) and Brooklyn Dodger (202 yards) workhorse, Gutowsky owned his team's rushing record for the decade and the Lion's franchise rushing record for almost a quarter of a century.
-NFL.com lists him as the leading rusher for the leatherhead decade of the 1930's with 3,279 bone crushing yards.
-As well, NFL.com recognizes Gutowsky as the ring leader of a 1934 defense that gave up an "astonishingly low" total of only 59 points over an entire 13 game slate in 1934.
+With no thought of any Hall Of Fame potential having any potential to exist at the time, Leroy "Ace" Gutowsky rambled his way to the top of the National Football League's (NFL) 1930's ground gainer list by 1939.
+As a Portsmouth Spartan (632 yards), Detroit Lion (2,445 yards) and Brooklyn Dodger (202 yards) workhorse, Gutowsky owned the NFL rushing record for the decade and the Lion's franchise rushing record for almost a quarter of a century.
+NFL.com lists Gutwosky as the leading rusher for this leatherhead decade of the 1930's with 3,279 bone crushing yards.
+As well, NFL.com recognizes Gutowsky as the ring leader of a Lions defense that gave up an "astonishingly low" total of only 59 points over an entire 13 game slate in 1934.
 His defensive domination remained steady and true throughout his entire pro football career.

-The official birth certificate of Ace Gutowsky's son, Jerry Gutowsky, provides documented proof of his 1909 birthplace being listed as Komalty, Oklahoma.
-The historically misunderstood fact is, it was Ace's father (Assuph Gutowsky) that was an original Russian immigrant arriving in the United States as a parentless child.
-Oklahoma's Kingfisher County official census information from 1920 documents Assuph Gutowsky's year of "immigration" as being in 1892 which is seventeen years previous to the birth of his son Ace.
+The official birth certificate of Ace Gutowsky's son, Jerry Gutowsky, provides documented proof of Ace's 1909 birthplace being listed as Komalty, Oklahoma.
+The historically misunderstood fact is, it was Ace's father (Assuph Gutowsky) that was the original family immigrant arriving in the United States as a parentless child in 1892.
+Oklahoma's Kingfisher County official census information from 1920 documents Assuph Gutowsky's year of "immigration" as being seventeen years previous to the birth of his son Ace.

 Earl "Dutch" Clark was a teammate of Ace with the Portsmouth Spartans and Detroit Lions from 1932-1938.
 Alphonse "Tuffy" Leemans was an opponent with the New York Giants from 1936-1939.
 Bronko Nagurski played for the rival Chicago Bears against Ace from 1932-1937.
 And, along with Nagurski, another most famous Bear by the name of Red Grange shared some of the same leatherhead gridiron turf and time as that of Leroy "Ace" Gutowsky.

-Gutowsky's Hall Of Fame teammate Dutch Clark, along with other greats such as Alphonse Leemans and Bronko Nagurski were voted as part of the National Football League 1930's All-Decade Team.
-Yet, this mighty gridiron warrior arising from the tribal lands of southwest Oklahoma out gained these and other Hall Of Fame caliber leatherheads on his way to being recognized as the NFL's decade of the 1930's career rushing leader before retiring in 1939.
+Gutowsky's Hall Of Fame teammate Dutch Clark, along with other greats such as Alphonse "Tuffy" Leemans and Bronko Nagurski were voted as part of the National Football League 1930's All-Decade Team.
+Yet, this mighty gridiron warrior arising from the Kiowa tribal lands of southwest Oklahoma out gained these and other Hall Of Fame caliber leatherheads on his way to being recognized as the NFL's decade of the 1930's career rushing leader before retiring in 1939.

-Could the massive media machines of the larger Chicago and New York markets inadvertently assisted with the oversight of one Leroy "Ace" Gutowsky?
+Could the massive media machines (newspapers) of the larger Chicago and New York markets inadvertently assisted with the oversight of one Leroy "Ace" Gutowsky?
 Could these public persuading paper pressing machines inadvertently identified Gutowsky as a Russian?
 Has it ever been popular to be recognized as Russian within the confines of our United States of America?
 How is it that Gutowsky, a born and raised American, rushed past the NFL's all-time greats without notice and/or recognition?
 Is this man named Gutowsky the "true" Galloping Ghost of Pro Football's past?
 Well researched information is presented for fans and Hall Of Fame voters to decide for themselves.